-Bio: Youngjun Choe is a Ph.D. candidate of Industrial and Operations Engineering at the University of Michigan, Ann Arbor.
-He received bachelor's degrees (summa cum laude) in Physics and Management Science from the Korea Advanced Institute of Science and Technology (KAIST).
-His research interests include data analytics, stochastic simulations, and modeling and analysis of sustainable energy systems.
-Youngjun's current research focuses on reliability evaluation of complex systems under large uncertainties, which typically requires large-scale computing.
+Bio: Youngjun Choe is an Assistant Professor of Industrial & Systems Engineering at the University of Washington, Seattle.
+He received his Ph.D. degree in Industrial & Operations Engineering and M.A. degree in Statistics from the University of Michigan, Ann Arbor in 2016.
+He also holds bachelor's degrees (summa cum laude) in Physics and Management Science from the Korea Advanced Institute of Science and Technology (KAIST).
+His current research focuses on computational statistics for engineering applications, in particular, in manufacturing domain.
 One of his papers was selected by the journal's editor-in-chief for the Technometrics invited session in 2015 INFORMS Annual Meeting.
-His other recognitions include 2015 Best Refereed Paper Finalist (from Quality, Statistics and Reliability Section of INFORMS) and 2015 Mary G. and Joseph Natrella Scholarship (from Quality and Productivity Section of American Statistical Association).
-He is a member of ASQ, IEEE, IIE, and INFORMS.
+His other recognitions include 2016 ISERC Best Track Paper - Energy Systems Track (from IISE), 2015 Best Refereed Paper Finalist (from Quality, Statistics and Reliability Section of INFORMS) and 2015 Mary G. and Joseph Natrella Scholarship (from Quality and Productivity Section of American Statistical Association).
+He is a member of ASA, ASQ, IEEE, IIE, and INFORMS.

-Tuesday, February 16, 2016 1:30 - 2:20 p.m.
-MEB 106
+Tuesday, January 17, 2017 1:30 - 2:20 p.m.
+MEB 235